Complete-Arbitration-Mesh/CAM-PROTOCOL/docs/CHALLENGES_AND_MITIGATIONS.md

 - Competition with established platforms like Kubernetes (for orchestration) or Hugging Face (for AI model management)

 **Mitigations:**
-- **Open Core Strategy**: The Community Edition is free and Apache 2.0 licensed to encourage adoption
+- **Direct Licensing Strategy**: A permission-based license keeps a close feedback loop with Andrew "Dru" Edwards, ensuring high quality support and intentional adoption
 - **Pre-built Agent Library**: We ship with 50+ pre-built specialized agents covering common use cases
 - **Agent Development Kit**: Tools and frameworks to simplify creation of custom agents
 - **Partner Program**: We've established partnerships with 15+ major AI providers